 Carbon Landscapes is partnering with some of Australia’s leading environmental groups to recreate habitats and rewild landscapes.
 Find out more on some of our exciting projects below.

-Carbon Landscapes is working with Zoos Victoria and Trust for Nature to create a ‘safe haven’ for threatened species that were once common in the north-west of Victoria.
+Carbon Landscapes is working with Zoos Victoria and Trust for Nature to create a ‘nature haven’ for threatened species that were once common in the north-west of Victoria.
 Over 800 hectares of Mallee Woodland and Shrubland will become potential habitat for species such as the Mallee Emu-wren, Malleefowl and Western Quoll.

 Carbon Landscapes has secured large areas of private forestry plantations across the Victoria’s section of the Great Dividing Range.
 Additional biodiverse habitat plantings have complimented these plantations to create over 500 hectares of carbon offsets across Victoria